OpenRefine/OpenRefine/docs/docs/manual/wikibase/new-entities.md

 and go to **Reconcile** → **Actions** → **Create one item for similar cells**.
 This will mark the cells as new and referring to the same item.

-## Retrieving the Qids of the newly-created items
+## Retrieving the Qids of the newly-created items {#retrieving-the-qids-of-the-newly-created-items}

 Once you have performed your edits with OpenRefine, any new cells covered by the facet will be updated with their new Qids.
 You can